-Countries representing more than 61% of global CO2 emissions and around 70% of the global economy have committed to net-zero emissions in line with the Paris Agreement.
-To deliver on these ambitious commitments, “demand ecosystems”, such as industrial clusters, will play a key role.
-Industrial clusters comprise co-located companies from either a single industry such as chemical parks, or multiple industries such as steel and cement.
+Countries representing approximately 70% of the global economy have committed to net-zero emissions in line with the Paris Agreement.
+To deliver on these ambitious commitments, ecosystems such as industrial clusters, will play a key role.
+Industrial clusters (or industrial parks or zones) are geographical regions where energy supply and demand companies are co-located.
+Additionally, clusters often include a mix of both heavy and light industries.

-While there are many approaches to reducing industrial emissions, most focus on specific technologies or specific sectors.
-These efforts are critical and should be encouraged.
-However, there is also a need to focus on the potential synergies of co-located plants and the opportunities available from a multistakeholder and integrated approach.
-This has been laid out in an initial report on Industrial Clusters – Working Together to Achieve Net Zero, developed by Accenture, in collaboration with the World Economic Forum.
+There are many approaches to reducing industrial emissions, most focus on specific sectors (such as the decarbonisation of steel, shipping or cement) or specific technological approaches (such as electrification or hydrogen substitution).
+These efforts are critical.
+However, there is also a need to focus on how industries can leverage the synergies of co-location and take an integrated approach to transitioning toward net zero.
+Industrial clusters are where sector specific decarbonisation efforts and clean energy technology deployment efforts converge to enable a systemic approach towards net zero emissions.
+This has been laid out in an initial report on Industrial Clusters – Working Together to Achieve Net Zero, developed by Accenture, in collaboration with the World Economic Forum and multiple global energy companies.